Moroxi/Fov-Mod/README.md

 ## Features  <a name="features"></a>

-- The mod is perfect/best for low end devices
+- This mod is best for low-end devices
 - Highly Optimised game asset models for a significant performance/FPS boost
 - Clean textures for great visibility
 - Pleasant and satisfying sound effects for long gaming sessions
-- A very unique black & blue charfix to accuracy
+- A very unique black & blue charfix for accuracy
 - Lots of Assets are removed for low latency

 ## Installation  <a name="installation"></a>